 Early Life and Education

-Lawrence Joseph Ellison was born in New York City on August 17, 1944.
-He was raised in Chicago by his aunt and uncle, Lillian and Louis Ellison, who adopted him.
-Ellison attended the University of Illinois at Urbana–Champaign, where he was named science student of the year, but dropped out after his sophomore year.
-He also briefly attended the University of Chicago.
+Larry Ellison was born on August 17, 1944, in New York City.
+After contracting pneumonia at a young age, he was adopted by his aunt and uncle, Lillian and Louis Ellison, and raised in Chicago.
+Ellison attended the University of Illinois at Urbana-Champaign, where he was named science student of the year, but he dropped out before completing his degree.
+He later attended the University of Chicago for a term before moving to California.

 Rise to Success